 Salisbury to Old Sarum

 Distance: 3 miles (4.8 km) Maps: OS Explorer 130, OS Landranger 184

 The Sarsen Way starts outside the west door of the cathedral.
 Facing the entrance, turn left.
 Cross North Walk and go past The Green and through the Cathedral Close.
 Pass under the archway into the High Street, and continue ahead to the traffic lights/crossroads.

-- A more scenic option is to turn right immediately after crossing the small bridge onto a well used path beside the river, which incorporates a lengthy boardwalk.
+- A more scenic option is to stay on the path directly beside the river, which incorporates a lengthy boardwalk.
 When the boardwalk comes to an end, continue ahead on an obvious path which veers gradually away from the river but returns to its side just before the footbridge across the river mentioned in (1) above, which you cross.

 Continue on the tarmac path on the other side and pass through staggered railings at its end to pass the entrance to Avonside House on the left.
 Turn right onto Mill Lane to a junction with Stratford Road.
 Turn right here, cross the road, then turn left onto a byway beside a thatched cottage, just before St. Lawrence Close, signed Old Sarum ½ mile.
 Proceed up a narrow path enclosed by hedges and fences.

 Where this bends sharp left, go through a gate on the right into a field and follow the hedge on the left to another gate in its corner.
 Keep the hedge on your left in the next field to arrive at a T junction with a tarmac path, with the A345 only a few metres to the right.
 Turn left up the path and bear right up to a gate which gives access to the yellow box markings on the entrance drive to the interior of Old Sarum.
 Bear left if you wish to visit the English Heritage site, where you will find a car park and toilets..

 Old Sarum to Amesbury